-Candidates must have achieved the Certificate in IT or have an appropriate exemption to be entered for the Diploma in IT.
+The learner must have achieved the Diploma in IT or have an appropriate exemption to be entered for the Professional Graduate Diploma in IT.

 Candidates are required to become a member of BCS, The Chartered Institute for IT to sit and be awarded the qualifications.
-Candidates may apply for a four year student membership that will support them throughout their studies.
+Candidates may apply for a four-year student membership that will support them throughout their studies.

-5. Format and Duration
+5. Format and Duration of the Examination

 Candidates are expected to complete the work associated with this module in their own time and submit their project report for assessment at one of two assessment points in the year.
-Candidates are expected to spend approximately 200 hours on their project.
+Candidates are expected to spend approximately 300 hours on their project.